-The IP address is being used

-by another deviceDisconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window,

-type ping and the IP address of the device):
+The IP address is being used Disconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window, by another device type ping and the IP address of the device):

-- If you receive: Reply from <IP address>: bytes=32; time=10... this means that the IP address may already be in use by another device on the network.
-Obtain a new IP address from the network administrator and reinstall the device. - If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+• If you receive: Reply from ? address>:bytes=32;time=10 ? address>: bytes=32; time=10 this means that the IP a address may already be in use by another device e on the network.
+Obtain a new IP address s from the n etwork administra ator and reinstall I the device.

+• If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
 Check all cabling and reinstall the device.